thelderop/seir_526_p4/Thomas-Helderop-p4-pitch.md

 # P4 Pitch
 - Name of app: Congress (placeholder)
 - My name: Thomas Helderop
-- New tech: Django for the backend, React or Vue (depending on time) for the frontend
+- New tech: Django for backend and frontend

 ## How do I plan on learning/implementing this new technology?
 - YouTube Django tutorials
+- Django documentation
 - Prostrating myself before my god, Google, in hopes that it will, in its infinite knowledge, reveal the answers to my questions

 ## What is my goal with this project?